verachtertr/GoEnigma/README.md

 GoEnigma
 ========

-An enigma machine written in the golang
+An enigma machine written in Go

 Build
 -----